Tulasi Dalam (film): Cast

+Production

+The film marks the debut of R. P. Patnaik as a producer.
+Nischal Deva plays a software engineer while Vandana Gupta plays a tour guide.
+The film was shot for 44 days in Las Vegas.

-Release
+Release and reception

-Tulasi Dalam was released on 11 March 2016 across Telangana and Andhra Pradesh.
+Tulasi Dalam was released on 11 March 2016 to negative response from critics.

-Reception

-Tulasi Dalam received negative response from critics.
-Y. Sunitha Chowdary of The Hindu found out was the movie was absurd and had an underdeveloped plot.123telugu.com gave the film 2 out of 5 stars and stated that the film was a Lousy Horror Thriller.
+Y. Sunitha Chowdary of The Hindu found out was the movie was absurd and had an underdeveloped plot.